pegros/PEG_EXCEL/README.md

 ## Introduction

-This package contains a set of LWC components primarily dedicated to the import and export of Salesforce records from / to Microsoft Excel spreadsheets directly from teh Lightning UX.
+This package contains a set of LWC components primarily dedicated to the import and export of Salesforce records from / to Microsoft Excel spreadsheets directly from the Lightning UX.

-It leverages the opensource **[SheeJs](https://sheetjs.com/)** Javascript library to convert Excel spreadsheet data into/from JSON record arrays and adds a **[SLDS](https://www.lightningdesignsystem.com/)** compliant UX layer to easily perform simple import/export operations.
+It leverages the opensource **[SheetJs](https://sheetjs.com/)** Javascript library to convert Excel spreadsheet data into/from JSON record arrays and adds a **[SLDS](https://www.lightningdesignsystem.com/)** compliant UX layer to easily perform simple import/export operations.